charlesreid1-docker/pod-charlesreid1/scripts/backups/Readme.md

-Use `make templates` in the top level of this repo to render the Jinja templates using the environment variables in the evnrionemtn file.
+Use `make templates` in the top level of this repo to render the Jinja templates using the environment variables in the evnrionment file.
 That fixes the locations of the scripts for the systemd service.

 Use `make install` in the top level of this repo to install